joeeoj/recipes/recipes/beef-and-broccoli-bowl.md

 Prep

+1. Start rice
-1. Slice steak in pieces 1/4 inch thick and 2 inches long (if not using sous vide)
+2. Slice steak in pieces 1/4 inch thick and 2 inches long (if not using sous vide)
-2. Rinse and cut broccoli
+3. Rinse and cut broccoli
-3. Mince ginger
+4. Mince ginger

 Cook

 _start with about 15 minutes left on the sous vide_

-1. Put rice in rice cooker
+1. Start rice
 2. Make sauce and set aside but don't add the cornstarch yet
-3. Heat large nonstick skillet over medium heat and add olive oil.
+3. Heat large nonstick skillet or wok over medium heat and add olive oil.
 After hot cook garlic for 1-2 minutes.
-4. If not using sous vide, increase to med-high and add steak.
-Cook for 3-4 minutes
+4. If not using sous vide, increase to med-high or high and add steak.
+Cook for 3-4 minutes.
+Set aside meat once cooked through.
 5. Reduce to medium.
-Add cornstarch to sauce and add to skilled and stir to avoid clumping.
+Add cornstarch to sauce, stir to avoid clumping, then add to pan.
 Then add broccoli.
-6. Cook and stir for 2 minutes, remove from heat, cover, and allow residual heat to cook for 4 more minutes. (mix in cut steak now if sous vide used)
+6. Cook and stir for 2 minutes, remove from heat, cover, and allow residual heat to cook for 4 more minutes.
+7. Mix meat back in to warm it up
 7. Garnish with lime wedges and chopped green onions

 ## notes